 Net benefit of SDG8=Project outcome of SDG8 – Baseline outcome of SDG8

-SDG -
+SDG 11-Sustainable Cities and Communities

 The implementation of the project activity will reduce the amount of air pollution (Particulate Matter) being released into the atmosphere/working environment.
 This is because burning of NERADO biomass is less pollutive than burning Heavy Fuel Oil.
 Hence, the health and well-being of the facility workers are better protected.